 There are so many more places to visit in Bath that we want to recommend, but that would really only be feasible if you have a few extra days to spend.
 I won’t go into detail on these, but will list them out in case you have time.
 More things to do in Bath England:

 - Stonehenge, Avebury stone circles & stunning Cotswold Villages – from Bath

 Additional Places to Eat in Bath:

 - Marlborough Tavern – relaxed pub with good food

 - The Scallop Shell – Best fish & chips in the city

 - The Stable – casual pizza place with many beers and ciders.

+A big thank you to VisitBritain for hosting our visit to Bath.
+See all the coverage of our trip to the south west of England.
 (As always, all thoughts and opinions expressed in this post are my own honest reflection on our travel experiences.)

 Quick.
 Check these necessities off your prep list!

 Laura Lynch, creator and writer of Savored Journeys, is an avid world traveler, certified wine expert, and international food specialist.
 She has written about travel and food for over 20 years and has visited 70+ countries.